 Welcome to MealPlanHQ!
 My name is Mike and I’m happy you stopped by.
 I’m in my low 30s (pretty sure that’s exactly how I’ll refer to it until my 40th birthday) and am the primary cook in my household of four.
 I grew up in Ann Arbor, Michgan cooking in a Syrian family.
 All of our family gatherings were highlighted by amazing middle-eastern food.
 My first job was naturally in the kitchen, whipping up pizzas as an afro-haired teenager at The Beach Bar in Clark Lake, Michigan.

 After college is where I honed my cooking skills – with great reward.
 I moved into my family’s beach house – located on the Gulf of Mexico about 30 minutes south of Tallahassee, FL with my Great Aunt Mary.
-My Aunt Mary is part of what always turns into quite a sibling rivalry among her and her nine brothers and sisters for who makes the best chef.
+My Aunt Mary was one of 10 kids growing up.
+As you might guess, there’s plenty of sibling rivalry there, especially when it comes to cooking.
 Under her tuteledge, I quickly learned some tips and tricks that made me into a better chef – with great reward.

 Why I love meal planning

 A few years ago I had fallen into a bit of cooking rut.
-I was working sixty hours a week and always scrambling at the last minute to figure out what was for dinner.
+I was working overtime and was always scrambling at the last minute to figure out what was for dinner.
 This led to a seemingly steady rotation of chicken thighs or drumsticks, tacos, sloppy joes, spaghetti or take out.
 Nobody was really excited about what I was making at the end of the day – and we were always eating at off hours.
 It was a bad rut that was costing me money, stress and the enjoyment of cooking I grew up on.

 What we’re doing here at MealPlanHQ